 $ pip download package_name

 $ pip list

-For complete list of options that can be used with PIP command, run
+For a complete list of options that can be used with PIP command, run

-That’s it guys.
+That's it, guys for our guide on how to install python pip.
 This completes our tutorial, feel free to send your suggestions or questions using the comment box below.